systerel/S2OPC/tests/fuzzing/README.md

 coverage reports.
 The LibFuzzer binaries have a name ending with `.libfuzzer`, while the standalone ones have a name ending with `.standalone`.

-Compiling fuzzing tests against LibFuzzer requires CLang 6.0 or higher.
+Compiling fuzzing tests against libFuzzer requires CLang 6.0 or higher (libFuzzer is embedded in CLang starting from 6.0.0).
 Other fuzzing engines like AFL have not been investigated yet.

+Once a some corpus has been made with representative test cases, the goal is to use OSS-Fuzz, the continuous Fuzzing for Open Source Software.

+# libFuzzer (local or in docker check)

 ## Running fuzzing tests